jcalfee/electrum-seeder/README.md

 ## Bip32

-Brain seeds are not Bip32, they will work in Electrum.
-This package creates brain seeds using the BIP-0039 word lists.
-Electrum brain seeds use a version instead of a checksum.
-Also different from bip39 in that this offers finer grain bit strengths (bit strength does not need to be multiples of 32 bits or 4 words).
+Brain seeds are not bip39, they will work in Electrum.
+This package creates brain seeds using the bip39 word lists.
+Unlike bip39 seeds, electrum brain seeds use a version instead of a checksum and will validate even if created using a future language list.
+Also different from bip39 in that this offers finer grain bit strengths (word count does not need to be multiples of 3).

 ## Command Line Interface